brettski74/Milton/resources/HotplateAssembly.md

 * high temperature insulation (eg. glassfibre tube, etc)
 * 2 power leads with M3 ring terminals, 30-40cm in length, 14AWG stranded wire or equivalent, silicone insulation preferred

+You should favour stainless steel hardware where possible, or brass if stainless steel is hard to find.
+For some reason, stainless steel standoffs seem to be incredibly expensive or hard to find.
+Avoid carbon steel, even zinc-plated or blackened carbon steel, etc. Steel rusts and when heated that process is accelerated.
+You want something that is going to hold up during repeated heated an cooling over many, many cycles.
+Even with zinc electroplating, ordinary steel hardware may rust in an undesirably short period of time.

 Tools:

 * Screwdrivers (which head depends on the screws you buy)